DrEmpiricism/Optimize-Offline/README.md

 When a Windows Installation Media ISO is used as the source image for optimization, Optimize-Offline expands the entire media contents of the ISO into its own directory.
 Using the -ISO switch will tell Optimize-Offline to automatically create a new Windows Installation Media ISO once all optimizations have been processed.

-Optimize-Offline used a C# wrapper that calls the COM interface used for ISO creation and also opens a binary stream that writes the efisys.bin boot sector code to the ISO.
+Optimize-Offline used a C# wrapper that calls a COM interface used for ISO creation and also opens a binary stream that writes the efisys.bin boot sector code to the ISO.
 This allows for bootable Windows Installation Media ISO creation without the need for 3rd party executables like oscdimg.exe or end-user input.

 ## About the Defaultuser0 ghost account ##